webplatform/docs/css/properties/grid-span/index.md

 {{Page_Title}}
 {{Flags
+|State=Out of Date
+|Editorial notes=
+'''This property is no longer listed in the W3C specification.'''
+|Checked_Out=No
 |High-level issues=Deletion Candidate
-|Checked_Out=No
-|Editorial notes='''This property is no longer listed in the W3C specification.'''
 }}
 {{Standardization_Status}}
 {{API_Name}}